ndhorton/rb130/lesson1/lesson1_throwaway_notes.md

 * 2.1: Introduction: includes some jargon that is not explained.
 This lesson is an introduction to unit testing only.
 * 2.2: Setting up Minitest: installing the minitest bundled gem
 * 2.3: Lecture: Minitest: vocab, tests, results, failures, skip, reporters gem, assertions, expectations, expectation matches, assert-style vs expectation-style or spec-style
-* 2.4: Assertions: list of assertions, `Minitest::Assertions`
+* 2.4: Assertions: list of assertions, `Minitest::Assertions`, contains link to Medium article which goes into much more depth
+* 2.5: SEAT Approach: setup objects, execute against object, assert execution did what it was supposed to, teardown
+* 2.6: Testing Equality: `assert_equal` uses `==`, so `==` must be defined for the class to use it; `assert_same` uses `equal?`
+* 2.7: Write a test suite for TodoList: coding
+*